 GPS 326.
 History of the Second Temple Period.
 (3 Credits)

 An overview of the history of ancient Israel during the formative period of both Judaism and Christianity.
 It also provides a background to the Apocrypha and the New Testament.
 The course will use a combination of biblical, archaeological and historical data, emphasizing the distinct methodologies used in the study of each.
-This course is only available to students enrolled in the Semester in Jerusalem Program.
+This course is only available to students enrolled in the Semester in Jerusalem Program and requires an additional field study fee.
 Prerequisite: GPS 231.

 GPS 327.
 Hermeneutics of Old Testament Texts in Jewish and Christian Tradition.
 (3 Credits)